khipu/types-khenshin-ui/README.md

  - OPERATION_INFO: The server is doing something
  - PROGRESS_START: The server is waiting for something to happen
  - PROGRESS_STOP: It happened!
- - FORM: The client needs to fill a form (with a timeout of 90 seconds
+ - FORM: The client needs to fill a form (with a timeout of 90 seconds)
  - USER_RESPONSE: The client send the responses to the server
- - OPERATION_SUCCESS: The payment is beign conciliated.
+ - OPERATION_SUCCESS: The payment is being conciliated.
- - OPERATION_WARNING: The payment is beign conciliated, but the khipu is not sure if the payment was successfully procesed by the bank.
+ - OPERATION_WARNING: The payment is being conciliated, but the Khipu is not sure if the payment was successfully processed by the bank.
  - OPERATION_FAILURE: The payment didn't end quite well.